omosedebassey/Identifying-Key-Drivers-of-Supply-Chain-Disruptions/README.md

 | Dominant Buyer Flag | 0.010 | 0.887 | Not significant |
 | Data Sharing Consent | 0.016 | 0.846 | Not significant |

+**Findings:** Disruption risks are more strongly driven by operational and historical factors rather than governance structures such as buyer dominance or data-sharing agreements
-**Findings:** Governance mechanisms alone do not significantly reduce disruption outcomes.
+Governance mechanisms alone do not significantly reduce disruption outcomes.

 ---

-## RQ5: Can combined variables identify high-risk supply chain situations?
+## RQ5: Can a combination of operational, historical, and coordination variables be used to identify high-risk supply chain situations?

 ### Multivariate Regression Model
 **Independent Variables:**